sixteenmillimeter/filmless/README.md

 The sound offset is the number of frames before the image starts after the soundtrack starts.
 When set to `25` the image will start on the 26th frame, which is the standard for 16mm prints.
 Change this only if sync sound is not important.

+To set the `MAGIC_W_CORRECTION` and `MAGIC_H_CORRECTION` variables, read the below section on calibration.

 <a name="calibration"></a>
 #### 4. Calibration sketch

-The purpose of the calibration sketch `filmless_calibration` is to generate a page to calibrate between your printer and laser cutter.
+The purpose of the calibration sketch `filmless_calibration.pde` is to generate a page to calibrate between your printer and laser cutter.
 The page it generates is easy on your ink cartridge while you determine if there is any stretch or squish happening to your generated pages of film strips before you commit to printing them out for cutting.

 ## Hardware